Methods

 }

-types in the next chapter.
-In addition to int and double local variables, you
+- In addition to int and double primitive variables, you

-can also declare and instantiate an object as a local variable though this
+can also use an object variable as a local variable.

 public void shoot()